zwave-js/zwave-js-ui/docs/homeassistant/homeassistant-mqtt.md

 If you select a device, its configuration will be displayed as a JSON object on the right side.
 You can edit it and send some actions:

-- `Update`: Update in-memory hass device configuration
+- `Update`: Update in-memory Home Assistant device configuration
 - `Rediscover`: Re-discover this device using the `discoveryTopic` and `discovery_payload` of the configuration
-- `Delete`: Delete the device from Hass entities of selected node
+- `Delete`: Delete the device from Home Assistant entities of selected node

 ### Add new component

-If no device is selected you can manually insert a device JSON configuration.
+If no device is selected, you can manually insert a device JSON configuration.
 If the configuration is valid you can press the `Add` button to add it to devices.
-If the process completes successfully, the device will be added to the Hass Devices table and you can then select it from the table and press `Rediscover` to discover your custom device.
+If the process completes successfully, the device will be added to the Home Assistant devices table and you can then select it from the table and press `Rediscover` to discover your custom device.

 ## Custom Components

 At the moment, MQTT discovery creates components like `sensor`, `cover` `binary_sensor` and `switch`.
 For more complex components like `climate` and `fan`, you will need to create your own configuration.
 Components configurations are stored in the `hass/devices.js` file.
-There, all components are stored that zwavejs2mqtt needs to create for each Zwave device type.
-The key is the Zwave **device id**(`<manufacturerid>-<productid>-<producttype>`).
-The value is an array with all HASS components to be created for that Zwave Device.
+There, all components are stored that ZWavejs2Mqtt needs to create for each Z-Wave device type.
+The key is the Z-Wave **device id**(`<manufacturerid>-<productid>-<producttype>`).
+The value is an array with all Home Assistant components to be created for that Z-Wave device.

 To get the **Device id** of a specific node, go to Control Panel, select a node in the table, and select the Node tab.
 It will then be displayed under the Node Actions dropdown menu.

-You can specify custom devices configuration inside the `store/customDevices(.js|.json)` file.
-This allows users that use Docker to create their own custom hass devices configuration without the need to build a new container.
-If using `.json` format, zwavejs2mqtt will watch for file changes and automatically load new components without the need to restart the application.
+You can specify (custom device configurations([usage/custom-device-files.md]) if needed.

 > [!NOTE]
 > ONCE YOU SUCCESSFULLY INTEGRATE NEW COMPONENTS, PLEASE SEND A PR!